Beginners Ski Resorts

 - We can advise on the best beginners ski resort for your holiday

-It is a good idea to book ski school lessons before you go – especially if you are going during school holidays, and it’s worth having a lesson on a dry slope in advance too so you can master the basics.
+It is a good idea to book ski school lessons before you go – especially if you are going during school holidays, and it’s worth having a lesson on a dry slope in advance too so you can master the basics of skiing.
 Most ski schools offer group beginner lessons that run for 2-3 hours each morning, and then the afternoon is yours to either practice or relax and enjoy some après ski.

 Beginner Ski Resorts